LucasBorboleta/jersi-certu/README.md

 # jersi certu

-The Python 3 package *jersi_certu* provides a GUI and a rules engine for playing the *jersi* board-game version 4 and also for testing AI agents.
-See rulebook and videos on the board-game here: [*jersi*](https://github.com/LucasBorboleta/jersi)
+The Python 3 package *jersi_certu* provides a GUI and a rules engine for playing the [*jersi*](https://github.com/LucasBorboleta/jersi) board-game version 4 and also for testing AI agents.

 Below is an overview of the GUI interface, which retrieves the human chosen action thanks to a text field.
 It is simple and straightforward.
 The project has focused on the rules engine, the generator of all possible actions (for AI purpose) and the graphical display.
 Minimal time was spent on graphical input or on the progress bar.